Sugatraj/Sugatraj/README.md

 ### 🎯 Current Focus
 - Building interactive web applications with Zen-like simplicity
-- Exploring Three.js and WebGL for immersive experiences
+- Exploring Three.js and WebGL for immersive experiences inspired by Makoto Shinkai's visual style
 - Enhancing UI/UX through mindful design principles
-- Learning AI integration in web apps
+- Learning AI integration in web apps (with a touch of Death Note's strategic thinking 📓)
-- Practicing the art of clean, maintainable code
+- Practicing the art of clean, maintainable code - "忍道" (The Ninja Way) of coding

+### 🌸 Anime Inspirations
+> "In this world, wherever there is light - there are also shadows." - Masashi Kishimoto (Naruto)

+My favorite works that inspire my development philosophy:
+- 📓 **Death Note**: Strategic thinking and attention to detail
+- 🍥 **Naruto**: Never giving up and continuous improvement
+- 🌟 **Your Name**: Creating beautiful, meaningful connections
+- 🚪 **Suzume**: Opening doors to new possibilities in web development

 ### 🌐 Find me around the web
 - Sharing updates on [LinkedIn](https://linkedin.com/in/sugatraj-sarwade-7ab158190)